KimMathew/COMPROG_PROJECT/README.md

 ### :hammer_and_wrench: Liabilities Checker

-<p align = "justify"> This function offers a way for a dormitory to have a more systematic way of managing their liabilities.
-This is where the admin can add/remove liabilities which are visible to everyone's account.
-Another page is also included here that would give each user  the option to check whether they are already paid to a specific liability.
-The users can’t  immediately uncheck their liabilities.
-There will be a prompt that will ask for a password set by the admin to verify the validity of their payment. </p>
+<p align = "justify"> This function provides a systematic approach for dormitories to manage their liabilities.
+The administrator can add or remove liabilities that are visible to every account.
+Additionally, a page is included where each user can verify whether they have paid for a specific liability.
+Users cannot immediately uncheck their liabilities; a prompt will ask for a password set by the administrator to confirm the validity of their payment. </p>

 ***